To dig or not to dig? Trenchless technologies like ultraviolet (UV) curing point to a future for rehabilitating underground pipes without digging.

-Cities now have an additional tool to rehabilitate utility mains located in hard-to reach spaces.
-It’s ultra violet (UV) cured-in-place piping (CIPP).
-UV curing is an exciting new tool, and some industry experts see it as the future of trenchless technology.
+Communities of all sizes now have an additional tool to rehabilitate water and sewer pipes without digging them up.
+It’s ultra violet (UV) cured-in-place piping (CIPP), and some industry experts see it as the future of trenchless technology.
 One community in the Twin Cities metropolitan used the new technique to rehabilitate utilities with minimal disruption to property owners.
-The first UV curing application in Minnesota was completed at Medicine Lake in Plymouth on sewage piping.
+This first UV curing application in Minnesota was completed at Medicine Lake in Plymouth on sewage piping.

-Why did Medicine Lake decide to become the first Minnesota community to use UV Curing?
+Why did Medicine Lake choose to use UV curing?

-By 2017, the City’s sewer main had reached its life expectancy and needed rehabilitation.
-With the area’s location on a narrowly aligned 210-acre peninsula on a lake, a less invasive approach was preferred.
-Traditional curing, using steam and hot water, creates an extensive footprint, can take a long time and requires heavy equipment.
-By applying UV curing, the City was able to avoid digging up residents’ pristine shorelines and dramatically reduced the impact of the equipment used during the project.
+The City’s sewer main had reached its life expectancy and needed rehabilitation.
+The community is located on a narrow 210-acre peninsula on a lake, so a less invasive approach seemed attractive.
+Traditional curing, which uses steam and hot water, comes with disadvantes such as requiring an extensive footprint, a long time to perform and heavy equipment.
+When the City turned to UV curing, they were able to avoid digging up residents’ pristine shorelines and dramatically reduced the impact that heavy equipment would have made.

 Explore the top ten reasons why UV curing may be the appropriate solution for your next pipe rehabilitation.